pink10000/notes/graph_theory/topics/ch3-bridges-trees-algorithms/Cayley's Theorem.md

 graph LR;
 	m((m)) o--o k((k));
 ```
 We say $k$ can only be a leaf when at least one of its neighbors can be removed.
-But then this means $k$ will be added to the list.
+This means $k$ will be added to the list.
+Therefore, it will be added $\deg(k) - 1$ times.
+But as leaves have degree $1$, they will appear in the list $1 - 1 = 0$ times.

-Given a list of numbers, maintain a list $V$ of remaining vertices, initially $1$ to $n$.
-Then repeatedly, find the smallest element in $V$ not in $L$.
-Connect it to the first element of $L$.
-Remove the element of $V$ and element of $L$.
-We repeat until $L$ is empty.
-Then connect remaining elements of $V$.